MY ESWRA LOGIN

 The Call for Papers should actively encourage SIGs contribution by inviting them to submit proposals for symposia and/or workshops.
 It should also include submission instructions as well as rules on the number of abstracts that each author can submit to the conference.

-It is important that the local organisational committee prepares and sends regular reminders for the Call, especially approaching the deadline for submission across to all identified advertising networks.
+It is important that the local organising committee prepares and sends regular reminders for the Call, especially approaching the deadline for submission across to all identified advertising networks.

 12.1 Helpful hints